Bought Northamber at 39.40p on Sept 25

 I bought Titon Holdings (TON) today.
 They are a leading UK supplier of Ventilation Systems and Window Hardware.

-Notable features were low debt, with current assets (9M) enough to pay of all liabilities (2.7M), leaving 6.3M and a current market cap of 3.1M.
-So you could buy the whole company, close it down and take the cash in the bank (almost 2M), sell all the stock and collect receivables and make a profit.
+Notable features were low debt, with current assets (9M) enough to pay off all liabilities (2.7M), leaving £6.3 million and a current market cap of £3.1 million.
+So you could buy the whole company, close it down, take the cash in the bank (almost 2M), sell all the stock, collect receivables and make a profit.

 The plan is to sit back and wait for the cycle to turn and/or management to make the required changes and sell out above 60p.
 If that hasn’t happened in 5 years I’ll sell up and move on.